 How do you align an "unalignable" vehicle?
 It depends on what makes it unalignable.
-Front toe on virtually every car and truck is adjustable.
-But as we all know, there are a lot of vehicles that have no factory adjustments for front camber, caster, rear camber or toe.
+The vehicle above is unalignable because it has lost a wheel due to a major suspension failure.
+Fortunately, most vehicles allow front toe adjustments, but many have no adjustments for front camber, caster, rear camber or toe.
 If the wheels are out of the factory specified range and need to be corrected, it may seem like mission impossible, especially if you are not aware of any aftermarket alignment aids such as shims, eccentrics, offset bushings, strut plates or other modifications for the particular vehicle you are trying to align.

 The secret to aligning these kinds of "unalignable" vehicles, therefore, is taking your vehicle to a shop that has an up-to-date alignment machine.

 Chrysler Cirrus, Dodge Stratus and Plymouth Breeze have no factory front camber adjustments.
 Chrysler says no adjustment is needed because these cars are built to such exacting tolerances.
 Yeah, right.
 We have heard that one before.
 Either somebody goofed or Chryslers bean counters axed the camber adjustment to save a few bucks on every car they build.
 In any event, we all know that some of these cars will likely require a camber adjustment at some point in their lives.
 So one aftermarket supplier has come up with set of eccentric cams and bushings to replace the stock bushings in the upper control arms.
 The eccentrics provide up to 0.75 degrees of camber correction.